finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 > PortfolioGroup AddSubGroupToGroup (string scope, string code, ResourceId portfolioGroupId = null)

-[EARLY ACCESS] Add group to group
+[EARLY ACCESS] Add sub group to group

-Adds a portfolio group, as a sub-group, to an existing portfolio group
+Add a portfolio group to a portfolio group as a sub group.

 ### Example